justeattakeaway/pie/apps/pie-docs/src/patterns/cookie-banner/overview/overview.md

 ---

-## Right to left languages
+## Right-to-left languages

-For languages that read right to left, the layout and alignment of the content is reorganised so the readability of the component makes logical sense.
+For languages that read right-to-left, the layout and alignment of the content is reorganised so the readability of the component makes logical sense.

 ### Wide

 {% contentPageImage {
 src:"../../../assets/img/patterns/cookie-banner/rtl-banner.svg",
-alt: "Banner displaying right to left content.",
+alt: "Banner displaying right-to-left content.",
 width: 120
 } %}

 {% contentPageImage {
 src:"../../../assets/img/patterns/cookie-banner/rtl-modal.svg",
-alt: "Modal displaying right to left content.",
+alt: "Modal displaying right-to-left content.",
 width: 120
 } %}